What is a VA loan?

 Do VA loans require PMI?

-Unlike other low down-payment mortgage options, a VA loan doesn’t require PMI.
+Unlike other low down-payment mortgage options, a VA loan doesn’t require private mortgage insurance.
 Federal Housing Administration (FHA) loans and conventional loans with less than 20 percent down require PMI, which can end up costing the borrower thousands over the life of the loan.

 The benefit translates into significant monthly savings for VA borrowers.
 For instance, a borrower who makes a 3.5 percent down payment on a $200,000 FHA-insured mortgage would pay $100 a month for mortgage insurance alone.